-Dance specialist- All classes responsible for teaching P.E will receive training from a dance specialist (Becky Peterson, X factor dancer).
+Dance specialist- All classes responsible for teaching P.E will receive training from a dance specialist.
 The teachers will receive training once a week and will develop confidence in leading outstanding dance lessons.
-She will be working with Danesfield 2 days per week.

-Sports Courses- In order for teachers to develop their knowledge of teaching and assessing P.E, the P.E co-ordinator will attend courses throughout the year.
+Sports Courses- In order for teachers to develop their knowledge of teaching and assessing P.E., the P.E co-ordinator will attend courses throughout the year.
 All staff will attend the P.E.
 INSET led by Leo Gym.

 Increase the number of competitions pupils attend: All teachers will host a competition for their year group/key stage each half term.
-Sports co-ordinator will organise inter-school competitions in the following sports: multi-skills, football, netball, cross country as a result of not being able to mix bubbles with other schools.
+Sports co-ordinator will organise inter-school competitions in the following sports: multi-skills, football, netball, cross country.

 All of the above actions are designed to increase children’s participation levels in sport and encourage active healthy lifestyles.

-The impact of this funding will be reviewed at the end of the academic year and priorities will be identified for the academic year 2021-2022.
-A report evidencing the impact of the Primary PE and Sport Premium for 2019-2020 can be found below:
+A report evidencing the impact of the Primary PE and Sport Premium for 2020-2021 can be found below: